This article is a compilation of translation productivity tips.

 Lilt is an adaptive system, which means that it needs data (specifically, source/target pairs) for adaptation.
 Here are some rules of thumb for improving translation quality:

-- Lilt works best when custom memories (of which you are allowed 50 in the Pro account) are created for each domain.
+- Lilt works best when custom memories are created for each domain.
 So you might have memories for software, legal, medical, etc. A common mistake that we observe is aggregating all data into the default memories.
 This limits the system's ability to adapt to any one domain.

 - 20k segments / memory seems to be the point at which people observe noticeable increases in translation quality.
 Uploading relevant TM data is the best way to improve suggestions for a domain.